 What is Green Building?

 Green Building refers to sustainable and environmentally conscious building practices that include low impact materials and processes.
-The ultimate goal of green building is to reduce pollution, minimize energy use and incorporate the maximum amount of recycled materials possible.
+The ultimate goal of green building is to reduce pollution, minimize energy use and incorporate the maximum amount of recycled building materials possible.
 This is done through utilizing innovative materials, technologies and designs that include timeless building techniques and new technologies.
 Guidelines have been established through the LEED (Leadership in Energy and Environmental Design) Certification Process.

 Green building is an essential component of the related concepts of sustainable design, sustainable development and sustainability.